DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-grading-pro-user-guide.md

 **Key Features:**
 - **Surface Grading** - Main functionality to modify or to add surfaces with defined grading
 - **Grading Setup** - Two-tab interface to setup sections and sections placement
-- **Multiple Section Definition Methods** - A variety of methods to set points defining the feature lines.
+- **Section Definition Methods** - A variety of methods to set points defining the feature lines.
 - **Flexible Section Placement Setups** - Individual and range-based station configurations
 - **Template System** - Save and reuse configurations across projects